About Opera in English

 With all due respect to Mr. Mencken, I couldn’t disagree more.
 I believe most members of the audience in this country have a richer theatrical experience and are much more engaged, when they hear opera in their native tongue.
 In fact, there is no comparison between having a general idea of what someone is singing about, and comprehending each word as it is sung.
 The former can be beautiful; the latter, electrifying!
 Just ask any American singer who has sung the same role here in translation and in Italian.

 In recent years, supertitles have all but obliterated opera in translation in this country.
-It is, incidentally, alive and well in the U.K., as is opera in the vernacular in Europe, though to a much lesser extent than in the past.
-Supertitles are certainly beneficial for those who don’t know the libretto, but opera should be much more than a great read!
+It is, incidentally, alive and well in the U.K. and Commonwealth, as is opera in the vernacular in Europe, though to a much lesser extent than in the past.
+Titles are certainly beneficial for those who don’t know the libretto, but opera should be much more than a great read!
 Translation may offend purists, but I believe that an opera performance should be a living thing, not an historical reproduction.

 My performing translations are not just literary exercises.
 As an opera singer, producer and director, I have developed a keen appreciation for the dramatic elements of these pieces.
 My English translations are characterized by their theatrical vigor, emotional depth, humor, perfect synchrony of words and music, and for comedies, flawless rhyme schemes.